domonda/api/README.md

 The form field `document` must contain a file that serves as the visual representation of the document and must be one of the following formats: PDF, PNG, JPEG, TIFF

-If there is already another document with an identical content hash than the uploaded file, then an error response with the HTTP status code `409: Conflict` is returned.
+If there is already another document with an identical content hash than the uploaded file then an error response with the HTTP status code `409: Conflict` is returned.
-By default the content hash conflict check also includes documents that have been marked as deleted.
+By default, the content hash conflict check also includes documents that have been marked as deleted.
-To exlude delete documents from the check add the form field `allowDuplicateDeleted` with the value `true`.
+To exclude deleted documents from the check add the form field `allowDuplicateDeleted` with the value `true`.
 With `allowDuplicateDeleted=true` a duplicate of an already deleted document can be uploaded as a new document.